dbgrvll/learning-journal/Day6_Logic.md

 - Loops, arrays
 - Performance issues

-For more, see page 174 of of Jon Duckett's "JavaScript &amp; JQuery: Interactive Front-end Web Developments".
+For more, see page 174 of Jon Duckett's "JavaScript &amp; JQuery: Interactive Front-end Web Developments".

 #### Using 'for' loops